Hengle/Folkvangr/Jobs/Studio.md

 ### Studio Name
 Undecided.

+World Tree Studios, The Labyrinth, and Mote Studio appear to have already been taken.

 ### Studio Size
 The core team will likely be 6-12 people starting out.
 A network of freelance and industry contacts will be needed for support.